Derkune/Newspeak/README.md

 Additional features of the language include:
  - Comments can be included in the program with \<angle brackets\>.
 They need to be paired and can't be nested for now.
 Comments are removed from the file before running it.
- - Commands can include \\n newlines and \\t tabs for better readability.
+ - Commands can include newlines and tabs for better readability.
 These characters are removed from commands before running the file.